ChicagoPark/Equilibrium/README.md

 ! finding: When we iterate i by infinite time, for most “typical” deep layers the valued actually converge to a fixed point or equilibrium point: z*.

+!
+Base story: We don't care to solve for the equilibrium point; but we can use any non-linear root finding algorithm to do so (and also to solve the backward pass).

 + Optimal formula: input injection Ux is required in the model.
 Because the equilibrium point doesn’t depend on any “initial” value of z1.
 ```